 Gemini's visible watermark is not random text painted over a corner.
 It is a fixed overlay in a fixed location.
-When your input is still close to the original Gemini export, a Gemini-specific workflow cleans it much faster and with fewer artifacts than a generic inpainting workflow.
+When your input is still close to the original Gemini export, a Gemini-specific workflow usually cleans it faster and with fewer artifacts than a generic inpainting workflow.

 This guide is practical only: what to upload, what quality to expect, where results break down, and what to do when the image is no longer in ideal shape.
 For the technical explanation behind the method, read how Gemini watermarks are added and removed afterwards.